WIRELESS WIDE AREA NETWORK (WAN) PRODUCTS

 Antenna Tracking Systems

-Antenna Tracking Systems allow broadband hardware point to point wireless networks the ability to be mobile.
-In most applications, a point to point wireless broadband link would be in a fixed location and never move.
+Antenna Tracking Systems allow broadband hardware point-to-point wireless networks the ability to be mobile.
+In most applications, a point-to-point wireless broadband link would be in a fixed location and never move.
 What if one side or both sides of a wireless system move and the link needs to come up fast?
 You could manually try to bring up the link every time, but that would be time-consuming and labor-intensive.

 Pulse Supply has many more products and solutions than listed.
-Please call us or email us for a free consultation.
+Please call us or